 The Technical Associate decides whether to grant certification.
 If granted, you will be issued a certificate valid for a five-year period.
 Any conditional Major Corrective Action Requests (CARs) identified by SCS will need to be closed prior to obtaining certification.

-Companies pursue Chain of Custody certification to demonstrate to their clients and the general public that the wood or paper products that they are selling are traceable to the forest of origin.
-Your company needs Chain of Custody certification if you take legal ownership of certified materials or products and wish to pass on a commercial claim that the product that you are selling is certified, whether that claim is on-product, on an invoice, or in other communication.
-Companies at the end of the supply chain, like retailers who will not be passing the claim forward on an invoice, are not required to hold a certificate although they may choose to do so.
+Companies pursue Chain-of-Custody certification to demonstrate to their clients and the general public that the wood or paper products that they are selling are traceable to the forest of origin.
+Your company needs Chain-of-Custody certification if you take legal ownership of certified materials or products and wish to pass on a commercial claim that the product that you are selling is certified, whether that claim is on-product, on an invoice, or in other communication.
+Companies at the end of the supply chain, such as retailers who will not be passing the claim forward on an invoice, are not required to hold a certificate although they may choose to do so.
 Retailers and other companies at the end of the supply chain that don't chose to hold a certificate must register directly with PEFC or their national representatives to use their trademarks.

 SCS offers two of the most common forest product chain of custody certification schemes, Forest Stewardship Council (FSC) and Programme for the Endorsement of Forest Certification (PEFC).
 Market demand for products certified by these schemes varies by region and market sector.